 Lead by example.
 As any good leader, man, and father should do.
 In that sense, preparing for fatherhood starts way before your girl brings in that positive pregnancy test.
 I would say, years before that.
 Become a great man and have your life under control before you have children.

 We lost this in our current Western society, which is a matriarchy.
 Being back the Patriarchy.
 Rule your household, lead by example, so your children actually have something to follow.
-Be a silent mentor (they watching you) and an audible mentor by taking your kids by your side at some point and doing this:
+Be a silent mentor (they watching you) and an audible mentor by taking your kids by your side at some point and telling them how REALITY looks like.

 The most important part truly is to see you interacting with your wife.
 Your child, boy, or girl needs to get an understanding of the male-female dynamic very early.
 Lead your wife, don’t be a cuck, and your child will build healthy and strong relationships in the future.